DAVID DELLAGI: THE CARNIVAL - PRESS RELEASE

 Jeppe Kruse is the curator of the exhibition, which is co-sponsored by Kulturpuljen Roskilde.

-David Dellagi (b.
-1970, Copenhagen, Denmark) works with painting, sculpture, collage and film.
-He has exhibited at Museum Krydsfeldt Skive, Rønnebæksholm, Kunstbygningen i Vrå, Kunsthal Charlottenborg, Marie Kirkegaard Gallery, Galleri Christoffer Egelund, The Danish Graphics Association as well as in New York, London, Los Angeles, Stockholm and Mexico City.
+David Dellagi works with painting, sculpture, collage and film.
+He has exhibited at Skive Kunstmuseum, Rønnebæksholm, Kunstbygningen i Vrå, Kunsthal Charlottenborg, Den Frie Center of Contemporary Art, Marie Kirkegaard Gallery, Galleri Christoffer Egelund, The Danish Graphics Association as well as in New York, London, Los Angeles, Stockholm and Mexico City.